xiaojitui/img_table_detector/README.md

 This is a CNN-RNN model to detect table areas in an image or a sacnned pdf file.

-*note: models in 'object_dection' use more advanced algorithms to do the detection.
+*note: models in 'object_detection' use more advanced algorithms to do the detection.

 <br><br>
 The algorithm is: